 Myth: Hard Water Can Be Softened Without Salt

 Truth: No, and there is no such thing as a saltless water softener.
 Hard water contains a significant amount of calcium and magnesium which can cause a variety of problems.
 To soften the water, the calcium and magnesium are removed through a process called ion exchange.
 No salt filtration systems convert the hard water minerals into micro crystals, which reduces the potential for scale build-up.
+A no salt filtration system may still be the best water treatment system for your home, but you should understand that it is not providing soft water.

 Myth: Whole-House Water Treatment Systems Damage Appliances

 Truth: A water softener will extend the life and improve the efficiency of your water-using appliances.
 This is because hard water causes damage to appliances such as water heaters, laundry machines and dishwashers.
 A 2009 study commissioned by the Water Quality Research Foundation and conducted by the Battelle Memorial Institute found that running hard water through water heaters cut efficiency by up to 48 percent.
+Also, you can protect the rubber parts of appliances from the drying out effects of chlorine by installing a whole-house water filter containing activated carbon.
+This means less frequent repairs and replacements.
+Puronics offers whole-house water treatment systems which both soften and filter your water.

 Myth: Reverse Osmosis Will Solve Everything